oasis-tcs/sarif-spec/sarif-2.2/prose/share/style/README.md

-We define the styles for HTML construction per a base stylesheet derived from the OASIS initial provisioned stylesheet (cf. below "Changes") and name the file containing these base CSS style definitions `base-style.css`.
+We define the styles for HTML construction per a base stylesheet derived from the OASIS initial provisioned stylesheet (cf. below "Changes") and name the file containing these base CSS style definitions `base.css`.

-We add the style layer that provides most of the look of published OASIS workproducts per the local stylesheet `skin-style.css`.
+We add the style layer that provides most of the look of published OASIS workproducts per the local stylesheet `skin.css`.

 ## Changes